TAIsRich/chuwa0116/ShortQuestions/hw1.md

 ##14.Do Code Review: Go over the PRs in your repo, tried to leave some useful or useful comments in other
 students' PR, please don't merge it.
+Answer:
+    Nicely Done!
+It is ready to merge!